vlumi/photo-diary/README.md

 These features would be nice to have, but are too far into the future to put on the roadmap.

 - Front-end
+  - Gallery filters
+    - Filter the displayed photos
+  - Hybrid galleries
+    - Combine galleries to form new galleries
+    - Apply filters to an existing gallery
   - Gallery view
     - Multiple display sizes, dynamically chosen to match client window size
     - Photo license information